|

 adding a cup of peat mix per person per day.

-ain't gonna make things happen faster, in fact it has the
+won't make things happen faster.
+In fact, it has the

 about 4-6 complete revolutions every 2-3 days and let the